ChrisKlug/web-dev-workshop/labs/lab12/lab12.md

 __Note:__ There are also ways to do custom persistence, where you decide how to persist the state.
 And it is actually not that hard to do.
 More information about that can be found [here](https://learn.microsoft.com/en-us/dotnet/orleans/grains/grain-persistence)

-The first step in adding memory persistence is to add a the NuGet package called __Microsoft.Orleans.Persistence.Memory__.
-This allows you to add persistence to Orleans grains by simply calling `AddMemoryGrainStorageAsDefault()` on the `ISiloBuilder`
+The first step in adding memory persistence is to add a the NuGet package called __Microsoft.Orleans.Persistence.Memory__ to the __WebDevWorkshop.Web__ project.
+This allows you to add persistence to Orleans grains by simply calling `AddMemoryGrainStorageAsDefault()` on the `ISiloBuilder` in the __Program.cs__ file in that same project.

 ```csharp
 builder.Services.AddOrleans(silo =>